 Category 1 2 Category definition Foods other than whole muscle red meats or seafood that must be cooked correctly to be safe to consume.
-Whole muscle red meats or seafood.
-Foods that must be cooked correctly to be safe to consume include: I minced, diced or sliced meat, terrines or pates I deboned, stuffed, formed or rolled meat or other processes where bacteria may be in the centre of a formed meat piece I mechanically or needle-tenderised meat, or other similar processes, where potentially hazardous bacteria may have been moved or pushed into the interior of the meat by the tenderising process I offal, such as tripe, kidney, liver or brains from any animal I chicken, duck, quail or turkey meat.
+Whole muscle red meats or seafood Foods that must be cooked correctly to be safe to consume include: minced, diced or sliced meat, terrines or pates deboned, stuffed, formed or rolled meat or other processes where bacteria may be in the centre of a formed meat piece mechanically or needle-tenderised meat, or other similar processes, where potential & hazardous bacteria may have been moved or pushed into the interior of the meat by the tenderising process offal, such as tripe, kidney, liver or brains from any animal chicken, duck, quad or turkey meat.
 Note: It does not include foods that are safe to consume uncooked.
-Follow the safe food practices in your food safety program for foods and egg products.
-It is an intact piece of red meat muscle from an animal, or an intact piece of seafood.
-For example, a T-bone or sirloin steak, kangaroo, wallaby or emu fillet, a leg of lamb, lamb shank, pork fillet or seafood such as a scallop or fillet of fish.
+Follow the safe food practices in your food safety program for foods such as diced vegetables, dairy foods and egg products.
+An intact piece of red meat muscle from an animal. or an intact piece of seafood.
+For example, a T-bone or sirloin steak, kangaroo, wallaby or emu fillet, a leg of lamb, lamb shank, pork fillet or seafood, such as a scallop or fillet of fish.
 What tables must I use to work out the cooking time and temperatures?
 Use Table 2 in this supplement to work out the heating time required to bring the food up to cooking temperature based on the maximum thickness of the food.
 If you follow a procedure for this menu item, make sure the thickness of the food is consistent.
-Once the required time has been met for heating up, start the cooking stage.
-Use Table 3 in this supplement to determine the minimum cooking time.
+Once the required time has been met for heating up. start the cooking stage.
+Use Table 3 in this supplement to determine the minimum cooling time.
 Check that the core of the food is held at the specified cooking temperature for the required time.
 This is important to ensure any potentially hazardous bacteria in the food are destroyed.
 Use Table 3 in this supplement to work out the minimum cooking time the food must be cooked for.
 This is important to ensure any potentially hazardous bacteria on the surface of the food are destroyed.
 For this category only, the food does not need to cook through to the core.

-Use tables: Table 2: Heating Time for different thicknesses of food + Table 3: Cooking Temperature and Time = Table 3: Cooking temperature and time.
-Total cooking time required
+Category 1 2 Use tables Table 2: Heating time for different thicknesses of food + Table 3: Cooking Temperature and Time = Total cooking time required Table 3: Cooking temperature and time.